Not having a single employee manage your content production

-We ask our clients to follow the 80/20 rule: 80% of a blog article should be educational and only 20% should be promotional.
+We ask our clients to follow the 80/20 rule: 80% of a blog article should be educational and 20% should be promotional.

 Really consider the question from the buyer’s point of view.

 What is their intent when searching for answers?

-5. Articles aren’t comprehensive enough
+5. The articles aren’t comprehensive enough

 I’ve had many clients tell me, “we’ve been answering questions on our blog, but we’re not getting any traffic to those articles.”

-People shouldn’t finish your article and be left unsatisfied with the answer because if they do, they’re going to leave your site and continue their search.
+People shouldn’t finish your article and be left unsatisfied with the answer.
+If they are, they’re going to leave your site and continue their search.
 In addition, it’s clear search engines prioritize blog articles that are fairly lengthy.
 And there are statistics to back this up.